weaponsforge/my-phonebook/client/README.md

 ## my-phonebook/client

-This directory contains the web user interfaces (UI) for interacting My Phonebook.
+This directory contains the web user interfaces (UI) for interacting with My Phonebook.

 ## Requirements